mlojek/rpg-dialogues/README.md

 # RPG dialogues
+Explain the motives: The Witcher

+Docs coming soon

+How it works

 This project is not yet ready, here is the list of features and improvements I'm currently working on:
 - [ ] Separate 'playable' and 'NPC' node classes #27
 - [ ] Use smart pointers #26